Updated 8/27/20 to include new information and insights.

 To add locations, select Locations from the View drop-down menu.
 If you have Google My Business, you should link your account to the campaign by clicking Addresses and selecting the correct account.

-If you don’t have Google My Business (we highly recommend you do for most businesses), you can select Manually Entered Addresses and +New extension.
+If you don’t have Google My Business (we highly recommend you do if you’re a business with a physical location), you can select Manually Entered Addresses and +New extension.
 From here, you can enter your business information and apply it to all the campaigns.

 If entered correctly, the address should appear as it does below:

-There are other, less-used and more advanced ad extensions within AdWords too.
-To learn more, a great resource is Google’s AdWords Help Center.
+The four that I mentioned here are easy to implement and are relevant to a majority of businesses, but there are other, less-used and more advanced ad extensions within Google Ads too.
+To learn more, a great resource is Google Ads Help Center.

 Check out the rest of the six-part series: